-Described as one of the most beautiful gardens in Scotland, situated at 300 feet, overlooking Luce Bay and the Mull of Galloway, with clear views to the Isle of Man.
-Thirty-six years ago there was wild moorland, but with dedication and vision, you can now see glorious collections of plants from around the world.
-There is colour in all seasons and the winding paths, well placed seats, and varied sculptures, focusing around small lakes, add to the tranquil atmosphere.
-There is a 17 acre moorland wildflower walk, the chance to see red squirrels and a well marked Tree Trail.
+Described as one of the most beautiful gardens in Scotland, Glenwhan Gardens is situated at 300 feet and overlooks Luce Bay and the Mull of Galloway, with clear views to the Isle of Man.
+Thirty-seven years ago there was wild moorland, but now, following considerable dedication and vision, you can see glorious collections of plants from around the world.
+There is colour in all seasons and the winding paths, well-placed seats and varied sculptures, set around small lakes, add to the tranquil atmosphere.
+There is a 17-acre moorland wildflower walk, the chance to see red squirrels and a well-marked Tree Trail.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.